balena-io/balena-cli/docs/balena-cli.md

 List all releases of the given fleet.

 Fleets may be specified by fleet name or slug.
 Slugs are recommended because they are unique and unambiguous.
-Slugs can be listed with the `balena fleets` command.
+Slugs can be listed with the `balena fleet list` command.
 Note that slugs may change if the fleet is renamed.
 Fleet names are not unique and may result in "Fleet is ambiguous" errors at any time (even if "it used to work in the past"), for example if the name clashes with a newly